 Around the time of the Regency (1811 to 1820) it had become common in some areas for children to prepare an effigy of Guy Fawkes well before the event, take it to the streets and using it as a prop for begging - hence "A penny for the guy?"
 It had also become quite common for old scores to be settled on Bonfire Night, with rioting and fights not unknown.

 In the middle of the 19th century, attitudes changed markedly and the Observance of 5th November Act was repealed in 1859, the anti-Catholic extremists and rioters being dealt with and the celebration transformed into a family-friendly event at the turn of the century.
 During the 20th century it was still observed, but today it has almost been eclipsed by the transatlantic import of Halloween.

 Guy Fawkes Night in Ireland

-The Gunpowder Plot mainly targeted England and Scotland - both Wales and Ireland were mere side shows to the goings-on there, and especially Ireland was busy pursuing her own agenda most of the time.
-But British settlers carried the Guy Fawkes Night tradition everywhere, notably to the American colonies and into Ireland, especially the Plantations in the North.
-In North America it became known as "Pope Day" and was losing popularity in the 18th century (after all the revolutionary fervor did somehow clash with celebrating a British king's survival).
-In Ireland it was mainly, almost exclusively, observed in the Protestant communities and soon became another bone of sectarian contention.
+The Gunpowder Plot mainly targeted England and Scotland - both Wales and Ireland were mere sideshows to the goings-on there.
+This is also because Ireland was busy pursuing her own agenda most of the time.
+However, British settlers carried the Guy Fawkes Night tradition everywhere, notably to the American colonies and into Ireland, especially the Plantations in the North.
+In North America, it became known as "Pope Day" and was losing popularity in the 18th century (after all the revolutionary fervor did somehow clash with celebrating a British king's survival).
+In Ireland, it was mainly, almost exclusively, observed in the Protestant communities and soon became another point of sectarian contention.